Anamika1214/GOES-16-Raw-Images/README.md

 # GOES-16 Raw Images
-Extracts images from each of the 16 bands of the GOES-16 NOAA'S satellite.
+Python scripts to extract images from each one of the GOES-16 NOAA'S satellite 16 bands.

 The project's main goal is to give insight about what can be done with the combination of these images.
+Some outputs are shown below.

  Band 3             |   Band 7
 :-------------------------:|:-------------------------: